ringvold/get5_api/README.md

 4. Make some changes and check how it looks!

-### Backend natively and db in docker
+### Elixir natively and db in docker

-To start your Phoenix server (requires elixir installed locally):
+To start your Phoenix server (requires elixir installed locally, see "Installing Elixir and Erlang with asdf"):

   * Install dependencies with `mix deps.get`
   * Start database server with `docker-compose up`